 Those who are allegedly victimized by domestic violence are able to seek a protective or restraining order called an injunction.
 In Florida, there are different types of restraining orders that can be obtained in domestic violence cases, all which can contain orders preventing contact between parties or requiring that they stay away from certain locations.

 According to §741.31 of Florida Statutes, the following are ways in which a defendant can willfully violate a restraining order:

 Violating an injunction for a protection order is considered a first-degree misdemeanor by the court.
 If you have been criminally charged, it is highly important that you realize just how much is at stake.
 You simply cannot afford to be flippant with your future – you need aggressive defense from a knowledgeable Orlando criminal defense lawyer as soon as possible.

-Florida law defines stalking as the willful, malicious and repeated procedure in which a person “monitors” another person.
+Florida law defines stalking as the willful, malicious, and repeated procedure in which a person “monitors” another person.
 These acts include:

 There are several defenses that can be utilized to your benefit by an experienced lawyer.
-For example, we could argue that the criminal accusations aren’t credible – that your behavior would not have caused a reasonable person fear.
+For example, we could argue that the criminal accusations aren’t credible – that your behavior wouldn’t have caused a reasonable person fear.
 Similarly, we can argue that the activity that you were participating in was protected by the Constitution; for example, it could be argued that you were protecting and exercising your legal rights.

 Regardless, if you find yourself facing criminal charges of this nature, it is highly important that you don’t hesitate to hire a knowledgeable criminal defense lawyer that you can trust.
 In Orlando, you can find one at Katz & Phillips, P.A.
 Please call (321) 332-6884 to schedule your consultation.